 - Offer non-alcoholic beverages.
 Water, juice, soda pop—give your guests plenty of alternatives.
 And never pressure guests to drink alcohol.

 - Serve plenty of food.
-A full stomach can slow the rate of alcohol absorption.
 Serve a great meal or have plenty of appetizers on hand.

 - Arrange alternate transportation.
 Pay attention to your guests' alcohol intake and behavior.
-If someone has had a lot to drink or seems even the slightest bit tipsy, call a cab or set up a ride with a sober driver.
+Call a cab or set up a ride with a sober driver.